Cover of Strategic Corporate Crisis Management: Building an Unconquerable Organization by Brendan Monahan: a brass chess king standing on a dark field

 What is Integrated Crisis Management?

-Integrated Crisis Management is Monahan's framework for handling crises that do not fit a plan — wicked problems and creeping crises that build slowly or resist a single owner.
+Integrated Crisis Management is Monahan's framework for handling crises that do not fit a plan: wicked problems and creeping crises that build slowly or resist a single owner.
 It routes each situation by how much is known, matching the response to the conditions: delegate the clear, coordinate the complicated, orchestrate the complex, and take command only in genuine chaos.
+Read more in Confronting wicked problems and creeping crises: Integrated crisis management.

 Who is the book for?

-It is written for executives, security and resilience leaders, and crisis and business continuity professionals — anyone accountable for how an organization holds together under pressure.
-Readers building crisis competency beyond a central team, or preparing for threats no playbook anticipates, will find a practical argument and an approach they can put to work.
+It is written for executives, security and resilience leaders, and crisis and business continuity professionals: anyone accountable for how an organization holds together under pressure.
+Readers who want readiness as a carried capability, or who are preparing for threats no playbook anticipates, will find a practical case and an approach they can put to work.

 How is it different from traditional crisis management?